 SMEs can be in any field as long as the whole consortium develops new robotic technologies.

-Is it possible to collaborate with a research partner to provide a challenge solution?
+Is it possible to collaborate with a research partner or a big company to apply to ESMERA?

 SMEs can propose an experiment on their own or, form a small consortium with different partners, teaming up with R&D organizations or other companies/institutions supplementing their competences.